Mokayed/TestSemesterProject/README.md

 # TestSemesterProject

+| By

+### Team collaboration
+_How do you visualize and communicate to all team members what is going on in the project (what is the team working on at the moment, what impediments may be in its way, how much work has been completed, and whether or not the regressions tests are currently passing)?_

 ##### User Stories
 - As a user, I want to be able to login so that I can see everything i need from the school.
 - As a user, I want to see the courses that are available so that I can do what I want with the course.